Admissions

 Upcoming Admissions Events

-Admissions Timeline 2026-2027
+Admissions Timeline 2027-2028

 Shadow Experience

-Prospective students interested in attending the School of the Cathedral for the 2026-2027 school year in grades 2 – 7 will have the opportunity to see what it’s like to be a Cathedral Mustang for a day this fall.
+Prospective students interested in attending the School of the Cathedral for the 2027-2028 school year in grades 2 – 7 will have the opportunity to see what it’s like to be a Cathedral Mustang for a day this fall.
 Prospective students must have a completed application on file to shadow at our school.
 Our admissions team will be in touch to schedule your student for one of our exciting shadow day experiences.
-Please note: a shadow experience is needed for an application to be reviewed by our admissions team.
+Please note: a shadow experience is required for an application to be reviewed by our admissions team.

 Placement Testing Dates

-Preschool testing will held on Tuesday, December 9th, 2025.
+Preschool testing will held on Tuesday, December 15th.

 Prospective students in 2nd – 7th grade will be scheduled when the prospective students application is complete.
 Our admissions team will be in touch to schedule testing for your child.